edtankian97/microbiota_sialylation/README.md

 mkdir mafft_align
 bash ../../scripts/mafft_align.sh
 ```
-In the end, let's construct protein models with [HMMER](https://github.com/EddyRivasLab/hmmer).In this link aside, I've installed the uppermost recent version #3.4 by downloading the raw file.
+In the end, let's construct protein models with [HMMER](https://github.com/EddyRivasLab/hmmer).In this link aside, I've installed the 3.2 version for creation of models, but for searching proteins of sialylation, I've used the uppermost recent version #3.4# by downloading the raw file.
 ```
 cd mafft_align
 mkdir hmm_models